Will Summer Sessions courses be delivered face-to-face or via remote instruction?

-In the event that courses are delivered remotely, will I still be charged a campus-based fee?
+If I am only taking courses online, will I still be charged a campus-based fee?

-Campus-based fees will continue to be charged as usual.
-These fees are voted in by a student referendum and fund co-curricular programs, activities, and services that directly benefit students.
+Campus-based fees are charged to all registered students regardless of the mode of instruction of the courses.
+These fees are voted in by student referenda and fund co-curricular programs, activities, and services that directly benefit students.
 These services include, but are not limited to, counseling, advising, tutoring, student information systems, and programs.
-During periods when instruction is being delivered remotely, the UC Santa Barbara community provides these services to students in a virtual setting.
-Financial aid packages will continue to take these fees into account, whether instruction is in-person or remote.
+Students who are not physically on campus can still access these services remotely, and financial aid packages take these fees into account regardless of the mode of instruction.

 What do I do if I can’t afford Summer Sessions fees?

 Students facing financial challenges due to COVID-19 (e.g. unplanned expenses, changes to employment, etc.) should visit the Financial Aid website for the latest guidance.
 Students who do not qualify for aid can reach out to the Office of Financial Aid and Scholarships or the BARC Office to discuss options.